aws-samples/amazon-kinesis-video-streams-demos/sigv4-signing/java/SigV4Signer.java/README.md

 If you are experiencing a `404` error:
 * Ensure that the Signaling Channel ARN specified as the `X-Amz-ChannelARN` query parameter in the `uri` is valid.

+Additionally, you can try checking the HTTP message body.
+There may be additional information returned in cases such as a 403.